lihe/My_English_learning/README.md

-Create your own life and then go out and live it with absolutely no regrets.|8/16/2020 Nothing in the world can take the place of persistence.|8/18/2020 Yesterdays's records can keep us from repeating yesterday's mistakes.|8/20/2020
+Create your own life and then go out and live it with absolutely no regrets.|8/16/2020 Nothing in the world can take the place of persistence.|8/18/2020 Yesterdays's records can keep us from repeating yesterday's mistakes.|8/20/2020 The high-mined man does not bear grudges, for it is not the mark of a great soul to remember injuries, but to forget them.8/21/2020

 ## Translation
 Translation|Date